amplitude/amplitude-docs/content/collections/source-catalog/en/hubspot-quickstart.md

 ### Connect HubSpot

-1. From Amplitude Data, navigate to *Catalog > Sources*, search for `HubSpot`, and select **HubSpot Quickstart**.
+1. From Amplitude Data, navigate to *Catalog > Sources*, search for `HubSpot`, and select *HubSpot Quickstart*.
-2. Select your CMS, and select if you're on a [HubSpot Enterprise plan](https://knowledge.hubspot.com/account/manage-your-hubspot-subscription).
+2. Select your CMS, and specify if you're on a [HubSpot Enterprise plan](https://knowledge.hubspot.com/account/manage-your-hubspot-subscription).
 3. The integration provides customized HubSpot configuration instructions based on your selection.
 When you complete the steps in HubSpot, click *Next*.
 4. Send test events from your website or CMS to verify your instrumentation.